Chinese investors recover losses from shadow banking default

 The bank's employee sold four Zhongding-issued instruments in 2011, Hua Xia said previously.
 Money raised through the products was invested in a pawn shop and an Audi sales agent in the poor but populous inland province of Henan, the bank said.

-According to its prospectus, Zhongding planned to raise up to 200 million yuan through the four instruments and was offering interest rates of 11 to 13 percent.
+According to its prospectus, Zhongding planned to raise up to 200 million yuan ($32.15 million) through the four instruments and was offering interest rates of 11 to 13 percent.